aces/Loris/modules/candidate_list/README.md

 The candidate list is intended to provide a menu from which users can access specific candidates while browsing LORIS data.

+It is referred to as "Access Profiles" in the LORIS menus.

 ## Intended Users

-The candidate list is primarily used by data entry staff to use in order to access the `timepoint_list` module (and `instrument_list` from there) in order to access the candidate and perform data entry.
+The candidate list is primarily used by data entry staff in order to access the `timepoint_list` module (and `instrument_list` from there) in order to access the candidate and perform data entry.

+Other user groups may use it for filtering candidate profiles for reviewing candidate data status.

 ## Scope

-The `candidate_list` module provides a list of candidates, as well as linking to other relevant LORIS modules where applicable.
+The `candidate_list` module provides a list of candidates and links to other relevant LORIS modules where applicable.

 ## Permissions